U.S. flag

 Note: For Head of Federal Entity delegations, federal entities must submit FS Form 2958DO with a signed transmittal letter, bearing the official federal entity seal, indicating that the individual is the Head of the Federal Entity.

 On receipt, Fiscal Service verifies the delegation or designation.
-If the form is accepted, Fiscal Service will process and complete the form, and will send an email with profile details and a copy of the completed form to the DO, the designee and the POC indicated on the form.
+If the form is accepted, Fiscal Service will process and complete the form, and will send an email with the profile details to the DO, the designee and the POC indicated on the form.

-The federal entity’s receipt of the completed form from Fiscal Service signifies Fiscal Service’s acceptance.
-After receiving the form, the delegator or designator should verify the information from Fiscal Service against the retained photocopy to ensure that no alterations occurred.
+The federal entity’s receipt of the profile details from Fiscal Service signifies Fiscal Service’s acceptance.
+After receiving the profile details, the delegator or designator should verify the information from Fiscal Service against the retained photocopy of the form to ensure that no alterations occurred.

 Section 3065—Rejections